ing-bank/baker/core/baker-test/README.md

 ### EventsFlow comparison

-You can compare event flows and the order of the events within event flows does not matter:
+Events flows are compared ignoring the order of the events:

 **java:**